 Why do you think Judas chose a kiss as the signal to arresting officers that Jesus was the target (14:44)?

 As Mark tells the story, Jesus was his own worst enemy at his trial before the Jewish Council.
 He was quickly convicted of blasphemy against God when he answered the high priest’s question “Are you the Messiah, the son of God?”
 (14:61).
 It’s not clear if the priest was asking if Jesus was the divine Son of God, or merely a child of God.
 But Jesus made it clear that he was on awfully good terms with God: “One day you will see the Son of Humans sitting at the right hand of God Almighty.
 Look to the clouds in the sky because that’s where I’ll be coming from” (14:62).
-If you had been a member of the Jewish Council, and you proposed releasing Jesus because he is obviously a bit crazy, what counterpoints would you expect to hear?
+If you had been a member of the Jewish Council, and you proposed releasing Jesus because he is obviously a bit crazy, what arguments against his release would you expect to hear?

 What do you think most people feel when they read the story of Peter telling people he didn’t know who Jesus was (14:66-72)?
 Do they think less of him?
 Do they pity him?
 Do they relate to him?